languagetool-org/languagetool/trunk/JLanguageTool/README.txt

  -add unification to the XML rules in two steps:
  	-create XML definitions of unification rules based on POS regular expression transformations
- -check if it's possible to edit rules directly in OOo using XML Forms document -create abstract SentenceRule and TextRule classes to get rid of reset() method?
+ -create abstract SentenceRule and TextRule classes to get rid of reset() method?
  -check if there's a nice design that lets us extend PatternRule and PatternRuleLoader to make them more powerful, but without having all features in these classes